In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\begin{example}[SPOT with continued evaluation] The surrogate model based optimization setting will be used to exemplify the continued evaluation.
-The two dimensional sphere function is used as an objective function (level L1) and \SPOT will be used at level L2. \SPOT uses 5 function evaluations. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+The surrogate model based optimization setting will be used to exemplify the continued evaluation.
+The two dimensional sphere function is used as an objective function (level L1) and \texttt{SPOT} will be used at level L2. \texttt{SPOT} uses 5 function evaluations.